dynamsoft-docs/mobile-document-scanner-docs-js/code-gallery/mobile-web-capture/index.md

 1. Download **MWC** from [GitHub](https://github.com/Dynamsoft/mobile-web-capture) as a compressed folder.
 2. Extract the contents of the archive.
-3. Enter the license key you received in [Get a Trial License](#get-a-trial-license).
+3. Enter the license key you received from [Get a Trial License](#get-a-trial-license).
    > [!TIP]
    > In your code editor, open the Hello World sample located at [`/samples/hello-world.html`](https://github.com/Dynamsoft/mobile-web-capture/blob/main/samples/hello-world.html).
 Search for `"YOUR_LICENSE_KEY_HERE"` and replace it with your actual license key.
 4. Install project dependencies